 - Do I have a clear goal in mind?

 - Am I able to financially handle the responsibilities of pursuing a master’s degree?

-If you’ve answered yes to these questions, then pursuing an online master’s degree in 2019 will be worth it for you.
+If you’ve answered yes to these questions, then pursuing an online master’s degree will be worth it for you.

 How long will it take to finish your master's degree?

 Getting an online degree at UAGC offers the flexibility you need to continue working and take care of your family without having to relocate to attend a brick and mortar school.
 Over the years, online degree programs have been refined, tweaked, and pivoted for the benefit of students looking to earn their degree from anywhere at any time, making the program much more accessible and less time-consuming.